ChroniclesOfDevOps/ChroniclesOfDevOps.github.io/_posts/2024-04-26-pod-priority-class.md

 globalDefault: false
 ```

-Here, we've defined a PriorityClass named "high-priority" with a value of 1000000, indicating its high priority.
-This PriorityClass can now be assigned to specific Pods to ensure they receive preferential treatment during scheduling.
+In this example, we've created a `PriorityClass` named "high-priority" with a value of `1000000`, which shows that it has a high priority.
+This `PriorityClass` can be used for specific Pods to make sure they are prioritized during scheduling.

-**Scenario: Optimizing DaemonSets in an Amazon EKS Cluster:**
+## Scenario: Optimizing DaemonSets in an Amazon EKS Cluster

-Let's consider a scenario where an Amazon EKS cluster consists of 10 nodes, and DaemonSets are deployed to run on all nodes.
-However, due to resource constraints or timing issues, Pods from other deployments may be scheduled first.
-As a result, DaemonSet Pods may enter a pending state indefinitely, leading to potential service disruptions.
+Imagine an Amazon EKS cluster with 10 nodes, where DaemonSets are deployed to run on all the nodes.
+Sometimes, because of limited resources or scheduling issues, other Pods from different deployments might be scheduled before the DaemonSet Pods.
+This can cause the DaemonSet Pods to stay in a pending state for a long time, potentially disrupting services.

-**Solution: Leveraging Pod Priority Class for DaemonSets:**
+## Solution: Using Pod Priority Class for DaemonSets

-In such scenarios, leveraging Pod Priority Class becomes imperative to ensure the smooth operation of DaemonSets.
-By assigning a higher priority class to DaemonSet Pods, Kubernetes prioritizes their scheduling, ensuring they are allocated resources before other Pods.
-This prevents DaemonSet Pods from being stuck in a pending state indefinitely, thereby maintaining the cluster's stability and reliability.
+To avoid this problem, using Pod Priority Class is crucial for ensuring DaemonSets run smoothly.
+By assigning a higher priority class to DaemonSet Pods, Kubernetes will prioritize them, making sure they get resources before other Pods.
+This helps prevent DaemonSet Pods from getting stuck in a pending state and keeps the cluster stable and reliable.

-By effectively utilizing Pod Priority Class, Kubernetes users can streamline resource allocation, prioritize critical workloads, and mitigate potential bottlenecks, ensuring the smooth operation of containerized applications in dynamic environments.
+By using Pod Priority Class effectively, Kubernetes users can manage resources better, prioritize critical tasks, and avoid potential issues, ensuring smooth operations for containerized applications in changing environments.

+## Reference

-**Here are some reference links to the official Kubernetes documentation regarding Pod Priority Class:**
+Here is a link to the official Kubernetes documentation regarding Pod Priority Class:

 1. [Kubernetes Priority and Preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/)